evgeniy-khatko/page_object_wrapper/README.md

       end

 here we have defined a page object with locator (url) = 'http://www.cs.tut.fi/~jkorpela/www/testel.html'
-uniq\_xxx is used to define a uniq element on that page, which uniquely identifies the page from other pages
+- uniq\_xxx is used to define a uniq element on that page, which uniquely identifies the page from other pages
-uniq\_xxx is being checked when openning the page with PageObjectWrapper.open\_page and when running an page\_object.action
+- uniq\_xxx is being checked when openning the page with PageObjectWrapper.open\_page and when running an page\_object.action
+- all defined elements have labels
+- action and action_alias defined with labels and next_pages

 #### openning the page
 *preconditions*